Carl Grimes: Season 4

-Despite a population of teenagers at the prison, Carl remains distant from them, having been hardened by his experiences, and instead keeps check on Rick, who has relinquished leadership of the group.
-Carl assists as he can with a flu-like outbreak that is lethal to many, which in turn leads to the dead becoming re-animated, until appropriate medicine is brought back to stop the illness.
+Despite a population of teenagers at the prison, Carl remains distant from them, having been hardened by his experiences, and instead keeps check on Rick, who has relinquished the group's leadership.
+Carl wants to assist with killing and fighting.
+Rick wants him to help the kids during the flu-like outbreak that is lethal to many, which in turn leads to the dead becoming re-animated until appropriate medicine is brought back to stop the illness.

-The Governor returns with a new army to attack the prison, forcing the survivors to flee separately.
-Carl finds a heavily injured Rick in the chaos and helps him to walk away, but then they see the empty baby carrier where Judith had been, and fear she died.
+The Governor returns with a new army to attack the prison, holding Hershel and Michonne captive.
+Rick attempts to make a deal with the Governor's new group.
+The Governor chops Hershel's head off, saying, "Liar" as Maggie and Beth watch.
+Rick runs off to kill the Governor.
+The governor chokes him out, and then Michonne stabs him.
+The Governor's army ran over the fence infesting the prison with walkers, forcing the survivors to flee separately.
+Carl finds a heavily injured Rick in the chaos and helps him to walk away, but then they see the empty baby carrier where Judith had been and fear she died.
 The two escape alone, and eventually come to a suburban neighborhood, taking shelter in a house.
 Rick is still injured and past the point of exhaustion, so Carl lets him rest while scavenging for supplies in the nearby homes.
-Eventually Rick recovers, and the two are elated when Michonne, having tracked them from the prison, joins them.
+Eventually, Rick recovers, and the two are elated when Michonne, having tracked them from the prison, joins them.
 The three spend several times resting and bonding, learning about Michonne having lost her own son in the walker epidemic.
 However, upon the arrival of a group of scavengers who have discovered their presence, they are forced to flee the house.
-They come to railroad tracks, with signs pointing to sanctuary at Terminus, and follow them.
+They come to railroad tracks, with signs pointing to the sanctuary at Terminus, and follow them.

 Some days later, they are discovered by the same group of scavengers, who have also captured Daryl.
 Their leader, Joe, announces that his group will beat Daryl to death and rape and kill Carl and Michonne before killing Rick.
 The threat of harm to Carl enrages Rick, who tears Joe's throat out, guts Carl's attacker, and kills the rest assisted by Daryl and Michonne.
-The four continue on to Terminus.
+The four continue to Terminus.
 They near Terminus, but Rick, suspicious of it, buries most of their weapons outside before they approach it.
 While they are welcomed into the community, they notice they possess items belonging to their friends, and suspect they have been captured.
-The Terminus people turn on them, and force them into a boxcar, where the remains of Rick's group are being held.
+The Terminus people turn on them and force them into a boxcar, where the remains of Rick's group are being held.
 Rick vows that the Terminus group messed with the wrong people.